PatrickZhao1989/patrickzhao1989/README.md

-I am an Australia based solution architect and consultant who is always trying to help my clients and stakeholders to solve complex problems and remove the roadblocks in their digital transformation journey.
-I firmly believe in domain driven design.
+I am an Australia based solution architect and consultant who is always striving to help my clients and stakeholders to solve complex business problems and navigate through the digital transformation journey.

-I'm specilised in Azure, Microservice, Data and DevOps.
+I'm specilised in Azure, Adobe, Microservice, Data and DevOps.

 In my spare time, I enjoy rock climibing, swimming and cooking 😊